A Glimpse Into the Life of an Official Scorer

-There is no specific time the official scorer needs to get there before the game, Thornley said, but it’s his preference to arrive early and get into a routine (routines are not just for the men on the field).
-When I arrived at 5 pm for a 7:10 start he was already there, double-checking information for that night’s game.
+There is no specific time the official scorer needs to get there before the game, Thornley said, but it’s his preference to arrive early and get into a routine (they’re not just for the men on the field).
+When I arrived at 5 p.m. for a 7:10 start he was already there, double checking information for that night’s game.

 Official scorers are paid $170 per game and are employees of Major League Baseball, not any specific team.
 Last year, Marie-Claude Marcotte-Pelland joined the few female official scorers in Major League Baseball history when she worked a Blue Jays-Marlins game in Toronto.
 In mentioning this, Thornley, a member of the local chapter of the Society for American Baseball Research (SABR), also shared the story of Eliza Green Williams, who secretly served as the official scorer in the 1880’s for the Chicago White Stockings or Colts, the team that would be renamed the Cubs in the next century.
 She would submit her reports as “E.G. Green” so as to not identify herself as a woman.

 There is a distinct element of “hurry up and wait” in the job as an official scorer, as we casually chatted about the baseball topic of the day until a sharp grounder caused all eyes to turn to the video monitor while the official scorer grabbed the microphone to announce his ruling on that specific play.
 As the game went along, there were also periodic announcements from Dustin Morse, the Twins Senior Director of Communications, for such things as pitching changes and home run distance announcements.

 “I was nervous when I first started with the Twins,” Thornley admitted, while he explained the juxtaposition between wanting to get the call right and wanting to sound confident and announce the call right away.
 If players or teams strongly disagree with a call, they can submit it to Major League Baseball for review by the league office.
 He said he has gotten more complaints from the batting team if they don’t get a hit.